bbravo/Tic--Tac--Toe/README.md

     *When one of the scenarios above occurs, a box will display on the screen with the outcome of the game.
     *Once you have seen the result, you have the option to start a new game, leave the current game displayed, or to exit the program.

+##Integral Components
+    *TicTacToe class-- This is the main class that holds the GUI frame and panel that allow the game to be played.

+    *gamePanel class-- This is the supporting class that encompasses the dynamics of the game board and the different functions needed for the program to run correctly.

+    *ButtonListener class--This class recognizes when you push the JButtons and corresponds with placing the correct letter in the box and swapping to the next players turn.

+    *CheckForWin boolean--The boolean steps through the various possibilities of getting three in a row and returns true if a player has three in a row.

+    *checkAdj boolean-- This boolean compares two of the values checking to see if they are equal.

+    *resetButtons void-- After nine turns, this resets the JLabels on all the buttons back to null.